Laurel Knob Rock Climbing

 NOTE: This trail is the only legal access to Laurel Knob.
 If you come in from the valley below -- no matter who you're friends with -- you are trespassing!

 Hike down the road toward Panthertown valley.
-At the first intersection with another old road, take a right and continue about 10-15 minutes to a creek crossing (Frolictown Creek).
+Turn right/west onto the Deep Gap Trail (marked with a brown Forest Service trail marker), and continue about 10-15 minutes to a creek crossing (Frolictown Creek).
 Ford the creek and hike another mile or so to a fork.
 Take the right fork (the smaller trail) and after another 10 minutes or so, be on the lookout for a trail that angles up and right from the main trail.
-This should be marked by a small wooden sign saying "Laurel Knob."
+This should be marked by a small wooden sign saying "Laurel Knob," (35.15293, -83.04679).

 Continue on this winding trail through the woods, crossing a stream on a log and past the marked corner of the property line between the CCC property and that of the forest service.
 Follow pink and/or blue flagged markers and cross over a mossy slab.
 Before long, you'll see a gravel road and buildings to the left; this is private property.
 Stick to the trail; continue past the CCC kiosk and down a steep 600' series of switchbacks to the base of the main Laurel Knob face.